 So you’re going to start to pack for a cold destination?
 Read this first!

-For those of us who live in places with temperatures that aren’t too extreme, traveling to cold places can be daunting.
+For those of us who live in places with temperatures that aren’t too extreme, traveling to cold places can be daunting (or even to very hot destinations).
 You’ll probably have to buy a new set of clothes just to be sure you’ll be able to enjoy your vacation without worrying about getting cold.
 And maybe, you don’t even know where to start.

 Enjoy our post on how to pack for cold destinations!